 Signage MUST be renewed for your Neighborhood Watch Community on an annual basis.
 This renewal process can be done easily by having at least one meeting or event per calendar year.
-Please fax your sign-in sheets to Neighborhood Watch Coordinator/Jamie Petermann at (480) 312-2888 or e-mail them to jpetermann@scottsdaleaz.gov for verification of the meeting and those attending.
+Please email your sign-in sheet to jpetermann@scottsdaleaz.gov for verification of the meeting and those attending.
 After meeting these requirements, your signage will automatically be renewed.